Click the arrows to scroll through images. To see more photos of Master Recyclers in action, find us on Facebook!

 - Local Transfer Station

-To request more info about future training sessions, click here
+- To request more info about upcoming training session, click here

 Launched in Spring 2008, the Jackson County Master Recycling program was modeled after existing Master Recycler programs in Portland and Eugene.
 In its first year, the program was sponsored by Jackson County with grant funding from Oregon Department of Environmental Quality.
 The program is now administered by Jackson County Recycling Partnership.